 - A monthly food assessment of $155 is required, and provides all the food you need, if you want it to.

 - After you’ve completed Ostara’s membership process and income qualified, a security deposit equal to one month’s rent and utilities is required to secure a spot in the co-op.
-If necessary, this deposit can be paid in several installments.

 - Energy efficient commercial-quality laundry facilities are available on-site, including plenty of space for line-drying.